 Birth of Preparatory ‘Preppy’ Style

-The fifties saw an emergence of a preppy aesthetic, playing off youthful culture that was inspired by collegiate dress codes.
-One of the simplest ways to interpret this fifties trend is to incorporate little elements of preppy style in your dress codes.
+The fifties saw an emergence of a preppy aesthetic, playing off a youthful culture that was inspired by collegiate dress codes.
+One of the simplest ways to interpret this fifties trend is to incorporate elements of preppy into your dress style.
 This is a trend best done subtly, as you don’t want your clothing to register too costume-like.
 Preppy daywear should be relaxed yet still respectful.
-Cricket sweaters, Grandpa cardigans and cable knits are great options.
+Cricket sweaters, grandpa cardigans and cable knits are great options.
 For corporate wear, use preppy prints and patterns to introduce the fifties look to your work attire.
-Preppy stripes, vintage plaids and classic ginghams will give you a playful throwback to this era.
+Stripes, vintage plaids and classic ginghams will give you a playful throwback to this era.
 Colour palettes are also pivotal when working with preppy styles.
 Wear navies, bright grass greens, scarlet reds and place importance on bright whites.

 1950s Men’s Fashion

 Oversized Fifties Shirts